Parsa-Sedigh/mastering-postgres-francis/8-advanced-sql.md

 ## 76.-Grouping-sets_-rollups_-cubes

 ## 77.-Window-functions
-For operating on a chunk(partition of a result set.
-We get to define how that chunk(partition is determined.
-But thee funcs, won't collapse the rows(unlike aggregate funcs and group by), they just add additional info.
+For operating on a chunk(partition) of a result set.
+We get to define how that chunk(partition) is determined.
+But the funcs, won't collapse the rows(unlike aggregate funcs and group by), they just add additional info.

 The window definition is passed to `over ()`.